First Days Survival Guide

 Setting up utilities: The local energy provider is DTE Energy, which can help with transferring utilities into your name for a new apartment or home so that you can receive the bills.
 Work with the City of Ann Arbor or your local municipality to transfer the water bill.
 Ask your landlord if you’re not sure whether utilities need to be transferred to you!

-Internet options: Ann Arbor and the surrounding area are served by Comcast/Xfinity internet and AT&T. When you’re on campus, you’ll be able to connect to one of several secure Wi-Fi networks.
+Internet options: Ann Arbor and the surrounding area are served by a variety of internet providers.
+When you’re on campus, you’ll be able to connect to one of several secure Wi-Fi networks.

 Get tech support: Set up your devices with any Michigan Medicine software you need by talking to Health Information Technology & Services (HITS), the medical campus IT provider.
 HITS also has drop-in Help Me Now locations for in-person help.

 Furnish your place: With a large population of students, scholars and young professionals, there’s no shortage of good thrift-store finds in Ann Arbor to furnish your new home.
-Once you’re added to U-M mailing lists or Facebook groups for your program, you may also find free items given away by folks moving out of town.
+Once you’re added to U-M groups for your program, you may also find free items given away by folks moving out of town.
 The closest IKEA is in Canton, about a 30-minute drive from Ann Arbor.

 2. Reach Out

 Make connections: Ask a program advisor or new peer to give you a tour of the Medical Campus or your workspace, so you can start to learn how the buildings are connected by pedestrian walkways, elevators, escalators or hallways.
 This comes in handy in winter, when you may want to travel inside as much as possible.
-Find information about accessibility, including building features and accessible bathrooms.
+There's also a University of Michigan site dedicated to disability and accessibility resources

-Say hi: Stop in to your program office to say hello to the administrators or check out the lounge space provided for trainees.
+Say hi: Stop by your program's office to say hello to the administrators or check out the lounge space provided for trainees.
 You may be rewarded with some free snacks!

 Find a new favorite: Explore the list of Things to Do in Ann Arbor and find a new coffee shop, park, restaurant or bookstore that feels a little bit like home.